 There are a lot of books on racecar driving.
 Some of the most important ones were written years ago and have not been converted to electronic formats.
 On the plus side, that means you can sometimes pick them up used for a few dollars.
-But I prefer the electronic ones because they weigh less when traveling.
+I prefer the electronic ones for reading on the plane, but nothing beats turning pages with your hands.

 - Ultimate Speed Secrets by Ross Bentley is one of the best books on driving.
 He takes a very thoughtful, logical, and practical approach to driving.
 The writing is simple, direct, and easily digested.
 Yet the content is deep and you will find something to appreciate every time you re-read it.
 The Ultimate book collects most of what are in his other books.
 Ross is very active in driver education, and I highly recommend subscribing to his weekly newsletter and YouTube channel.
 Also, if you get a chance, attend one of his seminars or webinars.
 He’s a good speaker.